Communication Studies (CMST)

 CMST 4700 INTERPERSONAL CONFLICT (3 credits)

 This course provides an overview of interpersonal conflict processes.
 It examines perspectives on conflict, patterns of constructive and destructive conflict, conflict styles and tactics, interpersonal power, negotiation strategies, conflict assessment, and conflict skill development.
-(Cross-listed with CMST 8706)
+(Cross-listed with COMM 8706)

 CMST 4800 CONFLICT MEDIATION (3 credits)